 We live in a world with easy access to a huge amount of information.
 Just about everything you could possibly want to know is available at the touch of a button, from what to eat or how much exercise to do, to the best way to raise a child, where to invest your money or who to vote for.

 You want to make informed decisions and you’ve never had more information at your fingertips.
 Trouble is, it can actually make life really confusing.

 If you’ve ever been unclear about whether butter is actually good or bad for you, tried to ascertain if the antioxidants in wine outweigh the hangovers, or ‘hacked’ your sleep to achieve a solid eight hours only to discover that seven hours is, in fact, what you should be aiming for, you’re not alone.

-The report raised ‘concern that exposure to contradictory health information may have adverse effects on cognition and behaviours.’
-The more information people were exposed to, the higher the level of confusion they reported, which led them to making the wrong decisions.
+Studies have shown that exposure to contradictory health information may have adverse effects on cognition and behaviours.’
+The more information people are exposed to, the higher the level of confusion they report, which can lead to making the wrong decisions.

 It’s not about quantity of information – the abundance of evidence can be empowering – but much depends on our ability to scrutinise its quality and how useful it is.

 According to a study by scientists Mark Petticrew and Helen Roberts, there is a ‘hierarchy of evidence’.
 They outline seven different levels of study, ranking them based on effectiveness, process, salience, safety, acceptability, cost effectiveness, appropriateness and satisfaction.
 At the top – the most rigorous and accurate – are systemic reviews and randomised control trials, followed by cohort studies, observational studies and surveys through to testimonials and case studies.

 You see, it’s not only the type of evidence that matters, but where it comes from.